DCAN-Labs/BIBSnet/docs/usage.md

 ## Usage

-[CABINET](https://github.com/DCAN-Labs/CABINET) can be run with either a CPU or GPU.
+[CABINET](https://github.com/DCAN-Labs/CABINET) can only be run with a GPU, and cannot currently be run with a CPU.
 The BIBSnet portion of CABINET needs a Volta (v), Ampere (a), or Turing (t) NVIDIA GPU.

 ### Command-Line Arguments